3C277.1 e-MERLIN workshop: Part 2 - Imaging

 overwrite=True)

-Note the $uv$ distance of the longest baseline as we will need this for imaging.
+Take note of the $uv$ distance value of the longest baseline, as we will require this for imaging.

-Now, in plotms, using the axes tab, select data in the Column drop-down menu and re-plot.
-The model should be the default flat $1\,\mathrm{Jy}$ if you have not done any imaging yet.
+Now, in plotms, use the axes tab to select data from the Column drop-down menu and re-plot.
+The model should default to a flat $1\,\mathrm{Jy}$ if you have not performed any imaging yet.

 2. First image of 3C277.1 (step 2)